Branko Marinković

 Branko Goran Marinković Jovičević (born 21 August 1967) is a Bolivian electrochemical engineer, economist, businessman, and politician who served as the Minister of Development Planning and Minister of Economy and Public Finance during the interim presidency of Jeanine Áñez.

 Biography

 Branko Goran Marinković Jovičević was born on 21 August 1967 in Santa Cruz, Bolivia.
-He is the son of a Croatian father and Montenegrin mother emigrated to Bolivia from Yugoslavia in 1954.
+He is the son of a Croatian father and Montenegrin mother who emigrated to Bolivia from Yugoslavia in 1954.
 Marinković also holds Croatian passport.

-He studied electromechanical engineering and economics and finance at the University of Texas in the United States.
+He studied electromechanical engineering and economics and finance at the University of Texas at Dallas in the United States.
 Marinković is important in the Oilseeds Industry in Bolivia since 2000 and is president of the Federation of Private Entrepreneurs since 2004 and vice chairman of Banco Económico.

 He was elected President of the Santa Cruz Civic Committee in 2007.

 Marinković was an opponent of President Evo Morales.